Anti–South Korean sentiment: #CancelKorea

 In September 2020, Filipino-American TikTok star Bella Poarch posted a video of herself dancing, in which Japan's rising sun flag could be seen tattooed on her arm.
 South Koreans swarmed the comments section saying the tattoo was offensive and that she should apologize and get it removed.

 Shortly after backlash and criticism from her video, Bella posted a comment of apology on TikTok : "I'm very sorry if my tattoo offends you," she wrote.
 "I love Korea, please forgive me."
 Additionally, her caption read, "I would never do anything to hurt anyone."
 Bella also explained that she got the tattoo back in March 2020 but had it scheduled for removal.
 She also promised to learn more about the symbol's history and help educate people further on the symbol, but has been unable to remove the tattoo as a result of the COVID-19 pandemic.

-Despite the apology, many South Korean users continued with hostile comments, attacking Filipinos referring to them as poor, slaves, ugly, and uneducated, as well as making racist remarks.
-The issue soon spilled over Twitter, sparking an argument on Korea's racist attitudes and the long history between South Korea and the Philippines.
-Along with #CancelKorea, the hashtags #ApologizeToFilipinos including #CancelRacism and #한국취소 (meaning Cancel Korea, or in Hanja: #韓國取消) also trended with Twitter, with Filipino users airing out their anger at the mockery and insults.
+Despite the apology, some South Korean users continued with hostile comments, attacking Filipinos referring to them as poor, slaves, ugly, and uneducated.
+Along with #CancelKorea, the hashtags #ApologizeToFilipinos including #CancelRacism and #한국취소 (meaning Cancel Korea, or in Hanja: #韓國取消) also trended with Twitter.

 However, the anger was relieved when other South Korean netizens apologized on behalf of the racist remarks, spreading the hashtag '미안해요 필리핀 (#SorryToFilipinos)'.
 From these apologies, some Filipinos suggested to change the hashtag #CancelKorea to #CancelRacism.
 Some Filipino netizens went out to apologize for any offensive remarks made against the Koreans during the spat, using the hashtag #SorryToKoreans and accepting the apology.